NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 ## June 15, 2019

-It should be possible to calculate the U235 equivelent burned in generating electric power.
+It should be possible to calculate the U235 equivalent burned in generating electric power.
 Equation (%nuclear * ElectricProd / kgU235tokWh).
 The conversion factor is 24 mega kWh per kg, which should provide an estimate for Uranium used to compare (Excluding military applications).

 ## June 15, 2019
 Beside Coal also missing from the data are Uranium / Thorium mining for reactor fuel.
 Significant today and more important every year.

 *8 kWh of heat can be generated from 1 kg of coal, approx. 12 kWh from 1 kg of mineral oil and around 24,000,000 kWh from 1 kg of uranium-235.
 Related to one kilogram, uranium-235 contains two to three million times the energy equivalent of oil or coal.
 The illustration shows how much coal, oil or natural uranium is required for a certain quantity of electricity.
-Thus, 1 kg natural uranium - following a corresponding enrichment and used for power generation in light water reactors - corresponds to nearly 10,000 kg of mineral oil or 14,000 kg of coal and enables the generation of 45,000 kWh of electricity.*
+Thus, 1 kg natural uranium - following a corresponding enrichment and used for power generation in light water reactors - corresponds to nearly 10,000 kg of mineral oil or 14,000 kg of coal and enables the generation of 45,000 kWh of electricity. *

 ## June 15, 2019